iltommi/qdb-documentation/source/api/cpp.rst

     .. cpp:function:: qdb_error_t put(const char * alias, const char * content, size_t content_length, qdb_time_t expiry_time)

-        Adds an :term:`entry` to the quasardb server.
+        Adds an entry to the quasardb server.
 If the entry already exists the method will fail and will return ``qdb_e_alias_already_exists``.
 Keys beginning with the string "qdb" are reserved and cannot be added to the cluster.

         The handle must be initialized and connected (see :cpp:func:`connect` and :cpp:func:`multi_connect`).